globalroo/EduKit3-JS/README.md

 A Javascript take on the CamJam EduKit 3.

+- You can get the kit here: https://thepihut.com/products/camjam-edukit-3-robotics
+- If you have a 3D printer you can print a chassis from various models on https://www.thingiverse.com.
+I used this one: https://www.thingiverse.com/thing:2353479

 ## Install the dependencies

 It should run ok with Node version 14+.